iqmalr/iqmalr-pedia/TIMELINE.md

 - Validasi:
     - vendorId: required, must exist and belong to current user or admin
     - userId: required, must exist and be associated with the vendor
-    - role: optional, must be one of 'owner', 'admin', 'staff'
+    - role: optional, must be one of 'admin', 'staff'
     - permissions: optional, JSON object
     - is_active: optional, boolean
-- Authorization: Bearer token (vendor owner or admin)
+- Authorization: Bearer token (vendor owner or admin).
+See Authorization Logic for role hierarchy details.
 - Prioritas: Medium
+- Authorization Notes:
+    - **Owner**: Can change anyone's role (including other admins) and deactivate anyone.
+    - **Admin**: Can only change `staff` role and deactivate `staff`.
+Cannot change other `admin` or `owner` roles.
+- Notes: This endpoint updates the role, permissions, or active status of an existing vendor user.
+The vendorId and userId in the path must correspond to an existing and associated user record.

-**Task 2.2.4: Remove User from Vendor**
+**Task 2.2.7: Remove User from Vendor**
 - Endpoint: `DELETE /vendors/{vendorId}/users/{userId}`
 - HTTP Method: DELETE
 - Path Params: